anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - Kubernetes mainstream features
    * - Feature: DaemonSetUpdateSurge :cite:p:`k8s-feature-daemonsetupdatesurge`
      -
-     - Daemon set should surge pods onto nodes when spec was updated and update strategy is RollingUpdate
+     - The Daemon set should surge the pods onto the nodes when the specification is updated and the update strategy is RollingUpdate.
    * - Feature: IndexedJob :cite:p:`k8s-feature-indexedjob`
      -
-     - Should create pods for an Indexed job with completion indexes
+     - The IndexedJob feature should create pods for an indexed job with completion indexes.
    * - Feature: StatefulSet :cite:p:`k8s-feature-statefulset`
      -
-     - Should creating a working zookeeper cluster
+     - The StatefulSet feature should create a working zookeeper cluster.
    * - Feature:StatefulUpgrade
      -
-     - Stateful upgrade should maintain a functioning cluster
+     - The StatefulUpgrade feature should maintain a functioning cluster.
    * - Feature: SuspendJob :cite:p:`k8s-feature-suspendjob`
      -
-     - Should not create pods when created in suspend state
+     - The SuspendJob feature should not create pods when they have been created in a suspended state.
    * - Feature: TaintEviction :cite:p:`k8s-feature-tainteviction`
      -
-     - All pods on the unreachable node should be marked as NotReady upon the node turn NotReady AND all pods should be evicted after eviction timeout passes
+     - All pods on the unreachable node should be marked as NotReady when the node condition is set to NotReady.
+All pods should be evicted after eviction timeout has passed.
    * - Feature: TTLAfterFinished :cite:p:`k8s-feature-ttlafterfinished`
      - X
-     - Job should be deleted once it finishes after TTL seconds
+     - The job should be deleted once it has finished, after the TTL has elapsed.

-Auth Special Interest Group :cite:p:`k8s-api-sig-auth`
+Auth special interest group :cite:p:`k8s-api-sig-auth`
 ------------------------------------------------------

-.. list-table:: Auth Special Interest Group
+.. list-table:: Auth special interest group
    :widths: 30 10 60
    :header-rows: 1